brandingrams/talkiepi/README.md

 # NOTE
+This fork tries to make the talkipi working with the "Raspbian GNU/Linux 11 (bullseye)" an an current go version "go version go1.22.1 linux/arm"
-This project is no longer maintained.
+The original project is no longer maintained.
 It was archieved 17 June 2020.

 # talkiepi
 ![assembled](doc/_DSF9664.jpg "Talkiepi assembled")